langfuse/langfuse-docs/pages/guides/cookbook/js_integration_openai.md

+---
+description: Learn how to use Langfuse for open source observability/tracing of the OpenAI JS SDK by adding `observeOpenAI`.
+category: Integrations
+---

 # Cookbook: OpenAI Integration (JS/TS)

 This cookbook provides examples of the Langfuse Integration for OpenAI (JS/TS).
 Follow the [integration guide](https://langfuse.com/docs/integrations/openai/js/get-started) to add this integration to your OpenAI project.